Netflix/vmaf/README.md

 python -c 'import sklearn as pkg; print pkg.__version__; print pkg.__file__'
 ```

-If you see that printed version number is older than the ones above, it could suggest that a previously installed package with the same name but older version at a different location may have overshadowed the new one.
+If you see that the printed version number is older than the ones aforementioned, it could suggest that a previously installed package with the same name but older version at a different location may have overshadowed the new one.
 Make sure that the new one's path appears early in the path list, which can be printed by:

 ```
 python -c 'import sys; print sys.path'